UWPCE-PythonCert/PythonCertDevel/_sources/modules/GraphDatabases.rst.txt

 A bit more about Graphs
 =======================

-Graph data structures can be very useful certain catagories of problems:
+Graph data structures can be very useful for certain catagories of problems:

 If you Google something like: "applications of graph data structure in computer science" you will get a lot of pages to explore, like this one: